herrsmitty8128/sha256clib/README.md

 # sha256clib

 *sha256clib* is a library of functions written in C to calculate and manipulate SHA-256 digests.
-It includes the followings:
+It includes the following:

 | Function | Description |
 |----------|-------------|